-This PEA is preliminary in nature, includes inferred resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty the preliminary economic assessment will be realized.
-As a result of this PEA, the 2017 feasibility study and technical report in respect of the standalone Rosemont project (the "2017 Feasibility Study"), including the estimates of mineral reserves and mineral resources contained therein, is no longer current and should not be relied upon by investors.
+The Copper World PEA is preliminary in nature, includes inferred resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves and there is no certainty the preliminary economic assessment will be realized.
+As a result of the Copper World PEA, the 2017 feasibility study and technical report in respect of the standalone Rosemont project (the "2017 Feasibility Study"), including the estimates of mineral reserves and mineral resources contained therein, is no longer current and should not be relied upon by investors.

-With the completion of the PEA, the company has determined that the Copper World Complex is a material mineral project for purposes of NI 43-101 and expects to file a NI 43-101 technical report to support the disclosure in our June 8, 2022 news release within 45 days of its release.
-The new technical report will be the current technical report in respect of all the mineral properties that form part of the Copper World Complex and shall supersede and replace the 2017 Feasibility Study.
+With the completion of the PEA, the company has determined that the Copper World Complex is a material mineral project for purposes of NI 43-101 and a NI 43-101 technical report was filed on July 14, 2022.
+The new technical report is the current technical report in respect of all the mineral properties that form part of the Copper World Complex and shall supersede and replace the 2017 Feasibility Study.